SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

  | ``SikulixStore`` (place for persistent or optional information)
  | ``SikulixTesseract`` (place for language specific tessdata files)

 Currently there is no need to step into these folders except for debugging purposes.
+In case of setup problems, it might help to delete ``SikulixAppData`` and the jars besides the setup jar and start all over new.

 SikuliX in the standard does not need any environment settings anymore.
+It is a good idea, to remove anything from your environment, that points to stuff from prior versions.

 SikuliX on Windows
 ------------------

-The IDE currently (1.1.0) still is only available as jar-file, that can be double-clicked to start it.
+The IDE still is only available as jar-file, that can be double-clicked to start it.

 Setup installs a runsikulix.cmd, that can be used to start the IDE from commandline or to run scripts.

-For version 2 an application is planned as .exe based on Launch4J.

-The SikulixAppData is stored in the folder Sikulix inside the folder the environment variable %APPDATA% points to.
+The ``SikulixAppData`` is stored in the folder ``Sikulix`` inside the folder the environment variable ``%APPDATA%`` points to.

 Besides Java there are no prerequisites.
 All native libraries for 32Bit and/or 64Bit are bundled in the jar-files and exported at runtime as needed.

-Be aware: the bitness of the native libraries depends on the bitness of the used Java version, which might as well be a 32Bit version on a 64Bit Windows (though not recommended).
+**Be aware**: the bitness of the native libraries depends on the bitness of the used Java version, which might as well be a 32Bit version on a 64Bit Windows (though not recommended).

 SikuliX on Mac
 --------------